juanIgnacioEchaide/chicagogallery/README.md

-## Chicagogallery is a react-native app by Juan Ignacio Echaide
+## Chicagogallery is a react-native app by Juan Ignacio Echaide with features:
-features:
       * Context API state-management
       * Infinite scrolling
       * React-router navigatior